Breaking Down Non-QM Lending

 Angel Oak Companies is an industry leader in delivering innovative mortgage credit solutions.
 Through our integrated platform, we deliver solutions across asset management, mortgage lending and capital markets.

-Angel Oak Mortgage Solutions offers a breadth of alternative lending products to allow our clients to grow their business and better serve their customers.
+Angel Oak Mortgage Solutions offers a breadth of Non-QM lending products to allow our clients to grow their business and better serve their customers.
 We re-connect qualified home buyers with the investor community to create a win/win/win for the borrower, originator and investor.
 As a highly entrepreneurial organization, we are able to quickly adapt to the needs of our clients and embrace a strong service-based culture.

 Angel Oak Mortgage Solutions currently offers alternative correspondent mortgage lending services across Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, New Jersey, New Mexico, Nevada, North Carolina, Oklahoma, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington and Wisconsin.